ceejbot/registry-design-patterns/slides.md

 ## [fit] has typical __system__ patterns
 ## [fit] \(some good, some bad)

-^ We are going to descriptively analyze some patterns I see in the npm registry.
+^ We are going to descriptively analyze some patterns I see in the npm registry and how well they do with the underlying theme of npm: modularity is good

+---

+## [fit] Let's analyze them not just for how they scale
+## [fit] but for how they promote __modularity__

 ---